aniamembui/download_media_files/README.md

 It is Bash script using WGET to download and replicate streaming files indexed in M3U8 file, locally.

-In order to put in a remote server, I mapped a local folder in a remote server ( using a VON or just a SSH connection ).
+In order to put in a remote server, I mapped a local folder in a remote server ( using a VPN or just a SSH connection ).

 The file funciones.fx stores the functions called in captureFiles.sh